uvote/uvote.github.io/DEVELOP.md

 ## Environment

-The following environment variables are used:
+The following environment variables are used for development:

 - `NICKNAME_REGISTRY_ADDRESS`
 - `POLL_FACTORY_MVP_REGISTRY_ADDRESS`